Momentum

 In the International System of Units (SI), the unit of measurement of momentum is the kilogram metre per second (kg⋅m/s), which is dimensionally equivalent to the newton-second.

 Newton's second law of motion states that the rate of change of a body's momentum is equal to the net force acting on it.
 Momentum depends on the frame of reference, but in any inertial frame of reference, it is a conserved quantity, meaning that if a closed system is not affected by external forces, its total momentum does not change.
 Momentum is also conserved in special relativity (with a modified formula) and, in a modified form, in electrodynamics, quantum mechanics, quantum field theory, and general relativity.
 It is an expression of one of the fundamental symmetries of space and time: translational symmetry.

 Advanced formulations of classical mechanics, Lagrangian and Hamiltonian mechanics, allow one to choose coordinate systems that incorporate symmetries and constraints.
 In these systems the conserved quantity is generalized momentum, and in general this is different from the kinetic momentum defined above.
 The concept of generalized momentum is carried over into quantum mechanics, where it becomes an operator on a wave function.
 The momentum and position operators are related by the Heisenberg uncertainty principle.

-In continuous systems such as electromagnetic fields, fluid dynamics and deformable bodies, a momentum density can be defined as momentum per volume (a volume-specific quantity).
+In continuous systems such as electromagnetic fields, fluid dynamics and deformable bodies, a momentum density can be defined as momentum per volume (a volume-specific quantity) and is said to satisfy a conservation law.
 A continuum version of the conservation of momentum leads to equations such as the Navier–Stokes equations for fluids or the Cauchy momentum equation for deformable solids or fluids.